-As of 2016, you can travel on the Green, Blue, Orange, Red and part of the Silver Line between any stations for the same price: $2.65 per ride with a CharlieTicket.
+As of January 2019, you can travel on the Green, Blue, Orange, Red, and part of the Silver Line between any stations for the same price: $2.75 per ride with a CharlieTicket.
 Up to two children under 12 ride free with an adult.
-Learn more about Boston subway/train fares and passes.Continue to 5 of 5 below.

-Step 4: Proceed to the platform at the Riverside T Station to await your train.
+Proceed to the platform at the Riverside T Station to await your train.
 How frequently do trains depart from Riverside?
-During the weekday rush hour, it's every 7 minutes.
+During the weekday rush hour, it's every 6 minutes.
 The longest you should have to wait is 13 minutes in the late night hours.
 Trains operate from 4:56 a.m. to 12:05 a.m.
-(1:43 a.m. on Friday nights).

-If you're wondering how long it will take to reach your ultimate destination in Boston, use the MBTA's handy Rider Tools to map out your trip.
-You can choose to optimize your route to minimize time, minimize transfers or minimize walking.
-Rider Tools will also help you figure out how to connect to other rail/subway lines and buses and calculate your total fare.
-You can also locate hotels, shopping, attractions and other key destinations along your route.
+If you're wondering how long it will take to reach your ultimate destination in Boston, use the MBTA's handy Trip Planner to map out your trip.
+The Trip Planner will also help you figure out how to connect to other rail/subway lines and buses and alert you to any disruptions in service.
 Print your itinerary, and you can head into Boston on the T with confidence.